 Then you’re off to the Pinball Hall of Fame, where you can not only appreciate, but actually play, classic machines and arcade games from the 1960s to the present day.

-If you want to skip the latter, consider taking in the afternoon show by Mac King or Jeff Civillico at Harrah’s Las Vegas and the Flamingo, respectively.
+If you want to skip the latter, consider taking in the afternoon show by Mac King or Jeff Civillico at Harrah’s Las Vegas and the Paris Las Vegas, respectively.
 Both are considered among the best shows in Vegas and are good values for the money.
 King is an illusionist and comedian of great personal charm who still practices magic that doesn’t require computer technology, while Civillico is a comic-juggler with a family-friendly and very funny patter.
 You can often get discounted (or even two-for-one) tickets for both shows in local magazines or online.